jasperalbers/nest-benchmarks/README.md

 jube run nest-benchmarks/Benchmarks/jube_bench/<benchmark_file.xml>
 ```

-You will get a jube `id`.
+You will get a job `id`.

-These are the benchmarks we run, with corresponding jube files:
+These are the benchmarks we currently have, with corresponding JUBE files:

 - **HPC_benchmark**